gwforg/gwf/docs/guide/configuration.rst

     $ gwf config set KEY VALUE

-Note that a keys are often of the form `this.is.a.key`.
-For example, the local backend supports the `local.port` setting which sets the port that the workers are running on.
-To set this settings, just run:
+Keys are often of the form ``this.is.a.key``.
+For example, to use the Slurm backend, run:

 .. code-block:: bash

-    $ gwf config set local.port 4321
+    $ gwf config set backend slurm

-Now, when you run *gwf* with the local backend, it will try to connect workers on port 4321.
+The local backend has no host or port setting.
+Its scheduler communicates over a per-workflow Unix domain socket under ``$XDG_RUNTIME_DIR/gwf``.
+If ``XDG_RUNTIME_DIR`` is unavailable, *gwf* uses a private directory under the system temporary directory.

 Your configuration is stored in the current working directory, which will usually be your project directory, in a file called ``.gwfconf.json``.
 This